Honda CR-V (fifth generation): Facelift

 The facelifted CR-V was also released in Thailand on 14 July 2020, including the panoramic sunroof, wireless charger, Honda Sensing, automatic-dimming rear-view mirror and memory seat, and the 1.6 DT-E FWD was discontinued.
 In August 2021, Honda launched the CR-V Black Edition in Thailand, giving buyers a choice of a fully blacked out variant of the popular family SUV.
-Power comes from the long-serving 2.4-liter i-VTEC and a CVT combo.
-The Black Edition loses out on Honda Sensing which is fitted to the top-spec turbodiesel variant, though still has a panoramic glass roof.
+Power comes from the long-serving 2.4-litre i-VTEC and a CVT combo.
+The Black Edition loses out on Honda Sensing which is fitted to the top-spec turbo-diesel variant, though still has a panoramic glass roof.

 In Malaysia, the facelifted CR-V was launched on 5 November 2020, which gets some minor styling changes and new features.
 The SUV's variant line-up also sees a revision, with just three options available instead of four previously.
 The base variant remains the 2.0 2WD.
 The remaining two variants are both turbocharged, 1.5 TC-P 2WD and the new 1.5 TC-P 4WD as the range-topping variant.
 In October 2021, Honda Malaysia unveiled a new model for the CR-V called the Black Edition based on the 1.5 TC-P 2WD variant.

-The facelifted CR-V was also released in Indonesia on 18 February 2021, including Honda Sensing for Prestige variant, standard LED headlamps and foglamps for all variants, along with 5-inch TFT instrument cluster and 7-inch touchscreen display for 1.5 Turbo and 1.5 Turbo Prestige variants.
+The facelifted CR-V was also released in Indonesia on 18 February 2021, including Honda Sensing for Prestige variant, standard LED headlamps and fog lamps for all variants, along with 5-inch TFT instrument cluster and 7-inch touchscreen display for 1.5 Turbo and 1.5 Turbo Prestige variants.
 The Prestige variant no longer has Modulo wheels and now shares the same new wheel design with the 1.5 Turbo variant while the 2.0 variant retained the pre-facelift wheels.
 In December 2021, Honda launched the Black Edition variant in Indonesia.

 Honda Breeze

 The Chinese market variant with different front and rear fascias is called the Honda Breeze (皓影 (Hàoyǐng)), produced and sold by Guangqi Honda.
 It was launched on 18 October 2019.
-The Breeze is also available as a hybrid and is sold alongside the international facelift version CR-V produced by Dongfeng Honda.
+The Breeze was also available as a hybrid and was sold alongside the international facelift version CR-V produced by Dongfeng Honda.